Rupert Jones

 Further Information

 Outside of crime, Rupert is a keen runner and hiker.
 He also enjoys football, cricket cooking and gaming.
-Before he became a barrister, Rupert was a radio broadcaster.

 Downloads